 - Menopause – post-menopause, women do still produce a certain amount of estrogen.
 Maintaining healthy testosterone levels through weight training and adrenal gland support can ensure optimal levels after menopause.

 - Excessive androgens – if levels of male hormones or androgens are sufficiently high, they can suppress ovulation, thereby suppressing estrogen production.
 In this case, the solution is to reduce the androgen excess through diet, stress reduction, exercise and natural remedies like inositol, black cumin seed, saw palmetto and nettle root.

-- High prolactin – there are four typical reasons why prolactin can be elevated: pregnancy, breastfeeding, stress and a prolactinoma or prolactin-secreting tumour of the pituitary gland.
+- High prolactin – there are five typical reasons why prolactin can be elevated: excess estrogen, pregnancy, breastfeeding, stress and a prolactinoma or prolactin-secreting tumour of the pituitary gland.
 Stress is the more common factor.
 In women who are NOT pregnant or breastfeeding, vitamin B6 and an herb called Chastetree can help reduce prolactin levels to allow healthy ovulation and estrogen production.

 - Low body fat – If your body fat or caloric intake drops excessively low, your body will temporarily turn off the reproductive organs.
 The body perceives this situation as potential starvation and will conserve energy and redirect it to the most vital organs like the heart and lungs and away from the reproductive organs.
 Maintaining a healthy body weight and avoiding overly restrictive diets can help maintain healthy estrogen levels.